kingsfordgroup/sailfish/doc/source/salmon.rst

 You can, of course, pass a number of options to control things such as the number of threads used or the different cutoffs used for counting reads.
-Sust as with the alignment-based mode, after salmon has finished running, there will be a directory called ``salmon_quant``, that contains a file called ``quant.sf`` containing the quantification results.
+Just as with the alignment-based mode, after salmon has finished running, there will be a directory called ``salmon_quant``, that contains a file called ``quant.sf`` containing the quantification results.